 What are Public Relations Agencies and What Do They Do?

-A Public Relations firm or agency aims to promote businesses via receiving editorial coverage.
+Public relations agencies or firms aim to promote businesses via receiving editorial coverage.
 This kind of coverage is referred to as “earned” or “free” media as it can appear in newspapers, magazines (both print and online), websites and on TV, as compared to paid media advertising.

 The Definition of Public Relations Management: